Merseyside police investigate Ronaldo phone incident in United loss - The Dispatch by The Dispatch - CDeNews

 “Inquiries are under way and officers are currently working with Everton Football Club to review CCTV footage and are carrying out extensive witness enquiries to establish if an offence has taken place.”

-The defeat left United seventh in the Premier League standings and they face the prospect of missing out on qualification for next season’s Champions League as they are six points adrift of fourth-placed Tottenham Hotspur.
+The defeat left United seventh in the Premier League standings and they face the prospect of missing out on a Champions League place this season.